Changes in Groundwater Markets:

 Changes in Contracts and Water Prices

-In the 1980s, when water first began to be sold, it was purchased on time-rated contract, for all crops; that is, payment was made for the number of hours a cultivator received water.
+In the 1980s, when water first began to be sold, it was purchased on time-rated contracts, for all crops; that is, payment was made for the number of hours a cultivator received water.
 An interview with AM revealed that the total irrigation cost was very high under time-rated contracts, particularly for water-intensive boro rice, which required water frequently during cultivation.
 Later there was a shift to share contracts and then, by 2016, to fixed contracts.

 In 2005, before the electrification of tubewells, water was purchased on the basis of share contracts in Amarsinghi.
 Bakshi (2010, p.
 164) observed: